Gardening With Water Features

 A water garden opens up a new world of planting and landscaping possibilities.
 You can start small, with a hollowed-out stone that catches rainwater, a watertight, patio-sized container or jump right in with an in-ground pond with water lilies, fish and a fountain.

 Before building your water garden, do a little homework to decide what size and design is best for you.
 Unlike regular gardening, where you can blunder your way through almost any experiment and start fresh the following year, a pond often involves a greater investment of time and money.
-A smaller water garden in a container may be a better fit for your lifestyle and pocketbook that doesn't sacrifice the soothing beauty and color of water plants.
+A smaller water garden in a container may be a better fit for your lifestyle and wallet that doesn't sacrifice the soothing beauty and color of water plants.

 If you wish to build an in-ground pond, consult an experienced local contractor or research the options and requirements thoroughly before beginning.
 Mistakes and poor planning can be costly.
 Here's an overview of what's involved in building a pond.